bmybest/ML-for-Non-stationary-Data-in-Financial-Market/README.md

 - Dr. Ekapong Hirunsirisawat

 **School:**
-Darunsikhalai Science School – King Mongkut’s University of Technology Thonburi
+Engineering Science Classroom (Darunsikkhalai School) – King Mongkut’s University of Technology Thonburi

-> This scientific project is part of the academic requirements for the course ESC 571: Project I, under the Science Classroom in University Affiliated School Project (SCiUS), Darunsikkhalai School, academic year 2023.
+> This scientific project is part of the academic requirements for the course ESC 571: Project I, under the Engineering Science Classroom (Darunsikkhalai School) - SCiUS, academic year 2023.